secretstartups/handbook/content/handbook/marketing/sales-development/How-Tos.md

 1. Search for the account name on SFDC.
 1. Search for the account email domain on SFDC.
 1. Search for the account website domain on SFDC.
-1. Search for the Account’s HQ address, along with any regional business unit address.
+1. Search for the Account's HQ address, along with any regional business unit address.

 **2. To hyper-personalize your messaging:**